The arts start here!

-The arts start at The University of Akron with outstanding people and programs in visual and performing arts.
 Art exhibitions, dance performances, theatre productions, music concerts, operas, lectures, and much more are available on campus.

-Opened in 2006, the world-class Center for Dance and Theatre at Guzzetta Hall is home to the UA School of Dance, Theatre, and Arts Administration.
+The world-class Center for Dance and Theatre at Guzzetta Hall is home to the UA School of Dance, Theatre, and Arts Administration.
 The center features seven technology-enhanced dance studios, including the Francia Holliday Albrecht Dance Performance Studio, a design and lighting studio, scene and costume shops; trainer and physiotherapy facilities; locker rooms; and technology-enhanced classrooms.